5genesis/Dispatcher/README.md

     192.168.33.11 - - [02/Jan/2020:16:08:48 +0000]  200 "GET /mano/nsd HTTP/1.1" 4916 "-" "PostmanRuntime/7.21.0" "-"

 ## Versioning
+- 2.6.2 - New validation based on Image dependency for VNFs
+- 2.6.1 - NSDs and VNFs More metadata added
+- 2.6.0 - NSDs and VNFs Repository added with updated validation filter
-- 2.5.0 - Swagger updated with new requests, and HTTPS
+- 2.5.1 - Swagger updated with new requests, and HTTPS
 - 2.5.0 - SSL added (Self-sign certification )
 - 2.4.1 - Auth Registration of Platforms With Token Service
 - 2.4.0 - Auth Registration of Platforms